Distance measure: Light-travel distance

 This distance $d_T$ is the time that it took light to reach the observer from the object multiplied by the speed of light.
-For instance, the radius of the observable universe in this distance measure becomes the age of the universe multiplied by the speed of light (1 light year/year), which turns out to be approximately 13.8 billion light years.
+For instance, the radius of the observable universe in this distance measure becomes the age of the universe multiplied by the speed of light (1 light year/year), i.e. approximately 13.8 billion light years according to current models.